|Edwidge Danticat's novel Farming of Bones|

 The novel is a study in trauma: using sensuous language Danticat writes the body in pain.
 Like a patient in therapy, when the story is retold, the subsequent retellings of the story, four things happen.

 - The body remembers.
-Which is why Amabelle says, “This past is more like flesh than air; our stories testimonials …” (281).
+This is why Amabelle says, “This past is more like flesh than air; our stories testimonials …” (281).

-Amabelle remembers through her body a time of pleasure, like her time with Sebastien, and remembers a time when this was ruptured by the Haitian massacre.
+Amabelle remembers through her body that there was a time of pleasure, as her time with Sebastien, and remembers a time when this was ruptured by the violence wrought by the Haitian massacre.
 The Dominican body, along with the imported Spanish language is privileged over the Haitian black and its Kréyol derivation of Spanish.
 The history of bodies that we know, as historians and as readers, not ourselves being part of the first-hand action, is of an island nation that has been severed between the African Black and the Caucasian Spaniards, not only by race but by language.
 A dividing line has been created between the two nations.
 When this dividing line is blurred, violence is necessary to reestablish the borders (see Munro “Writing Disaster”).
 The Dominican Republic is home to European hegemony and dominance.
-The Haitians, although freed from slavery during a successful revolt in the 19th century, work as low income laborers on Dominican soil, still marked as coming from the primitive, dark recesses of Africa.
+The Haitians, although freed from slavery during a successful revolt in the 19th century, work as low-income laborers on Dominican soil, still marked as coming from the primitive, dark recesses of Africa.
 Danticat writes the body as beautiful as a means to counter the white, Dominican notion that the black body is undesirable and alien.